bharathkumaarr/react/README.md

 this is a repo just to keep pushing my new learnings in reactJs.

 some es6 concepts:

 --> map, filter, find, some, every, includes, indexOf, findIndex

+fg